MonsieurCode/android-source-patch/README.md

     error: pack-objects died of signal 13
     error: failed to push some refs to 'git@github.com:MonsieurCode/udoo-source.git'

-## Bonus: Setting up a Mac OS build environment
+## Bonus: Setup a Mac OS build environment

 You can create a case-sensitive filesystem within your existing Mac OS environment using a disk image.
 To create the image, launch Disk Utility and select "New Image".
 A size of 25GB is the minimum to complete the build; larger numbers are more future-proof.
 Using sparse images saves space while allowing to grow later as the need arises.
 Be sure to select "case sensitive, journaled" as the volume format.